 - Over the past two decades, PCI has established itself as the cooking school chosen by focused individuals preparing for careers in the culinary arts.
 Our Culinary Arts, Pâtisserie & Baking, and Hospitality & Restaurant Management programs continually adapt to the industry’s need for quality education and excellence.

-|Le Cordon Bleu Institute of Culinary Arts-Pittsburgh||Community College Avg.|
+|Le Cordon Bleu Institute of Culinary Arts-Pittsburgh||(PA) Community College Avg.|

-|Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|
+|Institution Level||At least 2 but less than 4 years||At least 2 yrs but < 4 yrs|

-|Total Enrollment||48 students||1,296 students|
+|Total Enrollment||48 students||618 students|

-|# Full-Time Students||48 students||814 students|
+|# Full-Time Students||48 students||372 students|

-Source: 2005 (latest year available) IPEDS
+Source: 2015 (or latest year available) IPEDS

 - Le Cordon Bleu's internationally renowned culinary programs have become synonymous with expertise, innovation, tradition and refinement—qualities that are painstakingly nourished by the school.
 Graduates of our programs receive both a specialized associate degree and a Diplôme from Le Cordon Bleu in their specialized area.
 Pennsylvania Culinary Institute was founded in 1986 as a Branch Campus of The Sawyer School.
 PCI was well-known in the Pittsburgh area and beyond for providing a quality hands-on education and attracted students from across the United States.
 Due to its viability and success, PCI was acquired by Pennsylvania Institute of Culinary Arts, Inc. (PICA) in 1990 and subsequently earned independent Main Campus accreditation by the Accrediting Commission of Career Schools and Colleges of Technology (formerly the National Association of Trade and Technical Schools).
 PCI is accredited by the Accrediting Commission of Career Schools & Colleges of Technology (ACCSCT).
 The Culinary Arts and Pâtisserie & Baking programs are accredited by the American Culinary Federation Educational Institute Accrediting Commission.